nextstrain/nextclade/paper/paper.md

 # Summary

-The variants of concern (VoCs) of SARS-CoV-2 have highlighted the need for a global molecular surveillance of pathogens via whole genomes sequencing.
+The variants of concern (VoCs) of SARS-CoV-2 have highlighted the need for a global molecular surveillance of pathogens via whole genome sequencing.
-This sequencing, for SARS-CoV-2 and other pathogens, is performed by hundreds of labs across the globe some of which have limited capacity for quality control and further analysis.
+Such sequencing, for SARS-CoV-2 and other pathogens, is performed by an ever increasing number of labs across the globe resulting in an increased need for an easy, fast, and decentralized analysis of initial data.
 Nextclade aligns viral genomes to a reference sequence, calculates several QC metrics, assigns sequences to a clade or variant, and identifies changes of the viral proteins relative to the reference sequence.
 Nextclade is available as a command-line tool and as a web application with completely client based processing such that sequence data doesn't leave the user's browser.